 Frequently Asked Questions

 - Why is B.C. moving towards one nursing association when other provinces don’t do this?
-B.C.’s four nursing associations, which represent the four nursing designations in BC - RNs, LPNs, NPs and RPNs - have been collaborating closely since 2013 on the BC Coalition of Nursing Associations (BCCNA or the Coalition).
-This collaboration has been groundbreaking in demonstrating the importance of collaboration and nursing unity to strengthen the profession.
+B.C.’s four nursing designations, RNs, LPNs, NPs and RPNs, have been collaborating closely since 2013 on the BC Coalition of Nursing Associations (BCCNA or the Coalition).
+This collaboration has been ground-breaking in demonstrating the importance of collaboration and nursing unity to strengthen the profession.
 Now is the time to formalize our partnership by bringing all nurses in the province together under one banner.

 - How will this benefit the profession?
 The Coalition has already been a powerful force in bringing together the nursing profession in the province and demonstrating that it is possible to break down the siloes and hierarchies that exist in the profession.
 With changes in government and the regulatory bodies on the horizon, now is the perfect time for nursing to band together to become the positive force for change that the profession knows it can be.

 - Why isn’t the new name “Nurses of BC”?
 Aren’t NPs also nurses?
 Nurse practitioners (NPs) are an essential part of the nursing community.
 As the newest members of our community we recognize that NPs have long struggled to be recognized and understood in British Columbia.
 As a nursing profession, it is important to ensure that there is public and professional awareness of the different, broad role of the NP and our new title signals strong support of this important role within the nursing profession.

 - Why do each of the four organizations have equal representation on the board when the numbers of nurses in each designation are so different?
 Why not proportional representation?